Odell Typewriter Company, Chicago, 1890 – no serial number

 Photo of the Odell 2 typewriter from above.

-The exquisite nickel-plated Odell 2 typewriter has a beautiful Art Nouveau design cast into its base.
+The exquisite nickel-plated Odell 2 typewriter features a beautiful Art Nouveau design cast into its base.

-Model 2 has a shift lever in place for upper and lowercase characters and a bell for signalling that the right hand margin is about to be reached.
+Model 2 introduced a shift lever for typing in both upper and lowercase, along with a bell to signal when the right-hand margin was near.
 The shift lever can be seen just below the letter ‘T’.

-This typewriter became very popular due to its beauty, portability, and price of only $20 compared to $60 to $100 for a keyboard typewriter.
-Models 2 through 5 were manufactured and sold very well until around 1906, when the full keyboard typewriters became the obvious choice for full efficiency and the Odell along with the other index typewriters ceased being made.
+This typewriter became very popular thanks to its elegance, portability, and affordable price of only $20, compared to $60 to $100 for a standard keyboard typewriter.
+Models 2 through 5 were manufactured and sold successfully until around 1906, when full keyboard typewriters became the clear choice for efficiency.
+As a result, the Odell, like other index typewriters, fell out of production.

-The advertisement below makes the risky claim of offering $1,000 “To any operator who can equal the work of the Double Case Odell on a keyboard typewriter.”
+The advertisement below makes the bold claim of offering $1,000 “to any operator who can equal the work of the Double Case Odell on a keyboard typewriter.”

 “Like a printing press, it produces sharp, clean, legible manuscripts.”